MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/deploying-audio-processing-objects.md

 ## What to do if your shipping label is rejected

-If your shipping label was rejected for one of the above reasons, please contact to the Windows audio team at audio-partners@microsoft.com.
+If your shipping label was rejected for one of the above reasons, please contact the Windows audio team at audio-partners@microsoft.com.